admmasters/nx/nx-dev/nx-dev/public/documentation/shared/guides/react-native.md

 - Share code between applications
 - Publish a package to be used outside the monorepo
-- Better visualize the architecture using `npx nx dep-graph`
+- Better visualize the architecture using `npx nx graph`

 For more information on Nx libraries, see our documentation on [Creating Libraries](/structure/creating-libraries) and [Library Types](/structure/library-types).